In

 Corvette V8.

-come to be called the small-block and become a corporate stable, appearing in
+come to be called the small-block and become a corporate stable, appearing over the decades by the million in

-various forms in just about every Chevrolet and some models in other divisions
+various forms in just about every Chevrolet and some models from other divisions (though this corporate sharing would not be without controversy).
+Rated

-now at a 195 horse-power which felt more convincing than the previous year’s 155,
+now at 195 hp which felt more convincing than the previous year’s 155,

 it was offered also with a three-speed manual transmission and could now run